FormidableLabs/yesno/README.md

 YesNo is an HTTP testing library for NodeJS that uses [Mitm](https://github.com/moll/node-mitm) to intercept outgoing HTTP requests.
 YesNo provides a simple API to access, manipulate and record requests, using mocks or live services, so that you can easily define what requests should and should not be made by your app.

-_Note:_ YesNo is still in early development!
+_Note:_ YesNo is still in beta!
 We're actively working toward our [first major release](https://github.com/FormidableLabs/yesno/projects/1), meaning the API is subject to change.
 Any and all feedback is appreciated.

 - [Why?](#Why)
 - [Installation](#installation)